Sponsor MessageBecome a KQED sponsor

 The violence came during a busy weekend that saw thousands of people flood the streets for concerts in front of City Hall on Friday and Saturday, smaller events and afterparties at local clubs, and major Super Bowl watch parties in the area on Sunday.

-It’s not yet clear what motivated the shootings, or if they were connected to any Super Bowl-related events in the area.
+It’s not yet clear what prompted the shootings, or if they were connected to any Super Bowl-related events in the area.
 San José police characterized each as an “isolated incident” during their early investigations.

 Sponsored